GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/README.md

     managed (relative to the `terraform_root` var) by the triggers and the order they are run.

-    NOTE: The CICD service account can manage a subset of resources (e.g. APIs) within its own project.
-This allows users to have changes deployed for the CICD through the standard Cloud Build pipeline, without needing to apply it manually.
-To do so, add the `devops` root module (that hosts the devops project) in the `managed_modules` list in the CICD Terraform Engine config.
+    **NOTE**: The CICD service account can manage a subset of resources (e.g.
+    APIs) within its own project (`devop` project).
+This allows users to have low risk changes made in the `devops` project deployed through the standard Cloud Build pipeline, without needing to apply it manually.
+To do so, add the `devops` module (that hosts the devops project) in the `managed_modules` list in the CICD Terraform Engine config block.
+It is useful when you want CICD to start managing a new API/service in other projects.
+(For the CICD service account to manage services and resources, APIs of all resources managed by it must also be enabled in the `devops` project itself, even if the resources themselves are hosted in different projects.)

-    Changes outside the approved set will still need to be made manually.
+    Other changes in the `devops` project outside the approved set (APIs) will still need to be made manually.

 ## Operation